emmawalshdev/The-Book-bar/testing.md

         - The total number of reviews the user has added
         - A quick link to the homepage

-    - A 'Recent Contributions' section is displayed.
+    - A Recent Contributions section is displayed.
 This includes:

         - The four most recent books that were added by the user.
-            - To quickly navigate to the edit book page, the user can click on the 'Edit Book' button.
+            - To quickly navigate to the Edit book page, the user can click on the Edit book button.
             - if a user has not added any books yet, a placeholder image and some text is displayed.

         - The four most recent reviews that were added by the user.
-            - To quickly navigate to the edit review page, the user can click on the 'Read More' button.
+            - To quickly navigate to the Edit review page, the user can click on the Read more button.
-            - if a user has not added any reviews yet, a placeholder image and some text is displayed.
+            - If a user has not added any reviews yet, a placeholder image and some text is displayed.

-4. I want to add a 'Buy now' link to each book so that I can potentially make money off click-through sales.
+4. I want to add a Buy now link to each book so that I can potentially make money off click-through sales.

-    - A 'Buy now' input field is provided as part of the upload book form submission
+    - A Buy now input field is provided as part of the upload book form submission
-    - If blank, the 'Buy now' link will not appear on the book page
+    - If blank, the Buy now link will not appear on the book page.
-    - If provided, the 'Buy now' link will be published on the book page.
+    - If provided, the Buy now link will be published on the book page.
     - Verification of the link has not been developed in this release:
         - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under Features Left to Implement.
         - With a more advanced understanding of this concept, the development of this feature will be revisited at a later stage.
+        - For now, it is ensured that "https://" is added to every shopping link.
+This prevents the user from entering a URL which will throw a Jinja error.

 5. I do not want to allow duplicate book titles to be published, this would lead to a bad customer experience.